 Quick Breakdown

-• Fleet compliance is the ongoing process of meeting safety and regulatory requirements that keeps your business legal, your trucks on the road, and costly downtime off your schedule.
+• Fleet compliance is the ongoing process of meeting DOT and FMCSA safety requirements that keeps your business legal, your trucks on the road, and costly downtime off your schedule.

-• Tools like ELDs, eDVIRs, and GPS trackers make compliance easier to manage without extra work.
+• Tools like ELDs, eDVIRs, and GPS monitoring make compliance easier to manage without adding extra work to your day.

 What is fleet compliance?

-Fleet compliance means keeping your vehicles, drivers, and records aligned with the rules set by the Federal Motor Carrier Safety Administration (FMCSA) and the Department of Transportation (DOT)
+Fleet compliance means keeping your vehicles, drivers, and records in line with the rules set by the Federal Motor Carrier Safety Administration (FMCSA) and the Department of Transportation (DOT).
+That covers a lot of ground:

 • Driver qualifications